Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/picoCTF/README.md

   -H 'Cookie: PHPSESSID=rinmbr5fv8gekg81vitj13cj5s' \
   --compressed
 ```
-Deleting all the uneccesary garbage and changing the user-agent:
+Deleting all the unnecessary garbage and changing the user-agent:

 ```bash
 curl 'https://jupiter.challenges.picoctf.org/problem/28921/flag' \
   -H 'User-Agent: picobrowser' \
 ```

-Full disclosure: I thought at first it was the referer, but that's involved with redirects.
+Full disclosure: I thought at first it was the referrer, but that's involved with redirects.
 Random facts which may be useful.
 Whenever your security doesn't change or is upgraded (HTTP -> HTTP, HTTPS -> HTTPS, HTTP -> HTTPS) a referrer is tagged on.
-But whenever you downgrade (HTTPS -> HTTP) referrer coems back as empty.
+But whenever you downgrade (HTTPS -> HTTP) referrer comes back as empty.
 Another use for changing the user-agent is to have the interface change as if you were a mobile device (useful as a developer for sure)

 Get header info with curl: